epfl-herus/mosaik-demod/README.md

 This repository contains adapter classes for all demod classes into mosaik.

+This works with mosaik versions 2 and 3.

 ### demod

 Demod is a Python library for assembling bottom-up domestic energy demand models.